BlockScience/aztec-gddt/psuu_workflow.md

    1. If you are creating the SageMaker notebook from scratch, you will need to add repository and it will allow you to pick to add the codecommit repository which then has it copied into the enviroment
    2. You will also need to specify using the AmazonSageMaker-ExecutionPolicy-20240402T232162 IAM policy so that there is read/write access
 4. Pull the CodeCommit repository, e.g., `git pull` You may need to `stash` or `clean` before.
-5. Install requirements, e.g. `pip install -r requirements.txt.`
+5. Install requirements, e.g. `pip install -r requirements.txt.` in a command line or iPython command line
-6. Do a small test run before doing all trajectories, eg. `python -m aztec-gddt -p -c -s 100 -r 5 -t 10`.
+6. Do a small test run before doing all trajectories, eg. `python -m aztec_gddt -p -c -s 100 -r 5 -t 10`.
 If there are errors or warnings, try to fix them before doing the extensive run.
-7. Do the entire run, eg. `python -m aztec-gddt -p -c`.
+7. Do the entire run, eg. `python -m aztec_gddt -p -c`.
 8. Stop the instance when done.

 It can be essential to plan the experiment in terms of the trajectory coverage & budget.
 On commit `5b4442215`, the instance could compute `123,560` State Measurements per second or `965` State Measurements per vCPU * seconds.
 The formula for estimating how many state measurements a given trajectory set will comprise is `Number of Sweeps * Number of MC Runs * (Number of Timesteps + 1)`.
 If one does `10,000` sweeps, `10` MC runs, and `1000` timesteps, the predicted simulation time under the above numbers would be `121` minutes.